basho-labs/little_riak_book/en/03-developers.md

 amounts of data to a single server to run a calculation.

 This method, popularized by Google, can be seen in a wide array of NoSQL databases.
-In Riak, you execute a mapreduce job on a single node, which then propagates to the other nodes.
+In Riak, you execute a MapReduce job on a single node, which then propagates to the other nodes.
 The results are mapped and reduced, then further reduced down to the calling node and returned.